 - Permanently lost at least 75 percent of certain bodily functions or senses (such as eyesight or the use of a hand);

 - Developed a permanent, life-threatening physical condition; or

 Benefits may be extended for up to 520 weeks, or ten years, for a permanent partial disability.Vocational Rehabilitative Services

 You may also qualify for vocational rehabilitative services.
 The Office of Education and Vocational Rehabilitation (OEVR) will contact you if it believes you may need its services.
 It is vital that you attend any meetings with OEVR to avoid reductions in your benefits.
 Massachusetts allows insurers to reduce weekly wage benefits by 15 percent for any worker that refuses vocational rehabilitation services.
 This can also impact any potential lump sum settlement between you and the insurer.
 Massachusetts bars a worker and insurer from entering into any agreement for a lump sum settlement if the worker has not completed an appropriate rehabilitation program without the OEVR’s express written consent.Client-Focused Advocacy

-Boston workers’ compensation lawyer Michael O. Smith can provide the representation you need to seek workers’ compensation benefits.
+Boston workers’ compensation lawyer Smith and his team of attorneys can provide the representation you need to seek workers’ compensation benefits.
 Mr. Smith can review your case and advise you on your right to benefits.
 If your claim has been denied, he can represent you through every step of the dispute process.
 He gives each case the attention it deserves, and is committed to providing exceptional service to each client.
 Mr. Smith works with clients from throughout Boston.
 Call us at 617-263-0060 or contact us online for an initial consultation at no cost to you.